-The resource in the repository that aggregates all information needed to run a report is called a JasperReport.
-A JasperReport is based on a JRXML file that conforms to the JasperReports open source library that the server uses to render reports.
+The repository resource that aggregates all information needed to run a report is called a JasperReport.
+A JasperReport is based on a JRXML file that conforms to the JasperReports open source library the server uses to render reports.

 |•||A data source that supplies data for the report.|

 |•||A query if none is specified in the main JRXML.|

 |•||The query may specify its own data source, which overrides the data source defined in the report.|

 |•||Input controls for parameters users can enter before running the report.
 Input controls are composed of either a datatype definition or a list of values.|

 |•||Any additional file resources, like images, fonts, and resource bundles referenced by the report template.|

 |•||If the report includes sub-reports, the JRXML files for the subreports.|

 The collection of all the resources referenced in a JasperReport is sometimes called a report unit.
 End users usually see and interact with a JasperReport as a single resource in the repository, but report creators must define all of the component resources.

 There are several ways to define and reference all the resources in a JasperReport.